Minneapolis Defective Product Attorney

 Need Help?
 Contact a Minneapolis Defective Product Attorney Today

 TSR Injury Law has been pursuing compensation and protecting the rights of injured people for more than 20 years.
-In that time, we have obtained more than $150 million in compensation for our client.
+In that time, we have obtained $300 million in compensation for our client.

 If you suffered an injury from a defective product, contact our experienced legal team for a free consultation.
 If you have a valid case, we are prepared to help pursue maximum compensation for the damages you experienced.
 We do not charge for our services unless we help you obtain compensation.